IBM-Cloud/repo-guidelines/README.md

 ```
 Be sure to replace Apache License, Version 2.0 with the license that you are using, if different.

 **Dependencies** - Do not include dependencies (i.e. npm packages) in your repository to avoid licensing issues.
 Always declare dependencies in such a way that the user is able to download them using dependency management.
-If you absolutely need to include dependency source code in your project, ensure they are using acceptable licenses.
+If you absolutely need to include dependency source code in your project, ensure they are using acceptable licenseses.

 ## Design

-To aid the effort in building consistency across our apps, developers should follow design practices laid out in the [Bluemix Component Library](https://github.ibm.com/Bluemix/bluemix-components).
-The library includes design principles and UI components used across the Bluemix brand.
+To aid the effort in building consistency andcross our apps, developers should follow the design guidelines laid out by their respective design team.
+For instance, Bluemix maintains a [design system](http://design-system.stage1.mybluemix.net/) that enables developers to leverage our design principles and elements from our [component library](https://github.ibm.com/Bluemix/bluemix-components).
+These assets empower developers to design and build experiences that contribute to our united platform without needing direct input from designers.
+If you are not familiar with your division's design guidelines, feel free to reach out to your friendly, neighborhood designer!

 Of course, there are exceptions to using elements in the pattern library; we want our apps to look unique in their own right.
-Just be aware that the more synchronous our sample apps are, the more we deliver a seamless experience across our sample app portfolio.
+Just be aware that the more synchronous our sample apps are with the brand, the more we deliver a seamless experience across our sample app portfolio.

-Note: As of this update, the design team is working on an design guide that will demonstrate this component library and serve as an implementation example.
-Look forward to future updates for this design guide.
+**Note**: As the guides state, they are always changing and adapting to new design and FED standards.
+Look forward to future updates in the design guidelines and components.

 ## Architecture Diagram